icecoredynasty/icecoredynasty.github.io/_posts/2026-07-27-the-general-managers-guide-to-icecore.md

 That means a trade is not only about which player is better.

-Age, salary, roster construction, competitive window and future value can all change what an asset is worth to a franchise.

-A great trade should make sense for both organizations for different reasons.
+A 90-point star and a young breakout player may represent completely different things to two franchises.

+Age matters.

+Salary matters.

+Roster construction matters.

+Competitive windows matter.

+Future value matters.

+A contender and a rebuilding franchise do not need to value the same asset in the same way.

+That is not a flaw in the market.

+That is why the market exists.

+A great trade does not need one obvious winner.

+It needs two General Managers with different plans.

 ## Choose Your Direction